 How are foreign LLCs in District of Columbia taxed?

-In order to dissolve your foreign LLC in DC, you’ll need to file a Withdrawal of Foreign Registration Statement with the DCRA.
+In order to withdraw your foreign LLC in DC, you’ll need to file a Withdrawal of Foreign Registration Statement with the DLCP.
 You can file the withdrawal by mail or in person.
 The filing fee is $220.
-You can speed up the filing process by paying and extra $50 for 3-day processing and $100 for one-day.
+You can speed up the filing process by paying an extra $50 for 3-day processing or $100 for one-day processing.